 he was drafted, Joseph enlisted in the Ohio

-August 10th, the company left Port Clinton and
+10, the company left Port Clinton and took part

 designated C Company, 192nd Tank Battalion.